Character Classes

 Duck and Weave

 Brawlers excel at moving through combat, quickly engaging, and disengaging to keep their foes off balance.
-While wearing light armor or no armor a brawler can use his use a single point of movement instead of two to engage or disengage.
-He can do this a number of times per turn equal to his Fury.
+While wearing light armor or no armor a brawler can use a single point of movement instead of two to engage or disengage.
+They can do this a number of times per turn equal to their Fury.

 Flurry of Attacks

 Brawlers specialize in using their body as a weapon and can combine strikes with whatever they are wielding in conjunction with elbows, knees, fists, or feet.
 As a combined action, an unarmored or lightly armored Brawler can make one attack, plus a number of additional attacks equal to their Fury score.
-If holding a weapon, only one of the attacks can be with the weapon; each additional attack must be alternating kicks and punches.
-Flurry of Attacks costs one Power.
+If holding a single weapon, only one of the attacks can be with the weapon; each additional attack must be alternating kicks and punches.
+Flurry of Attacks costs one Fatigue and cannot be perform if the Brawler is Exhausted.

 Focused Fury